Recently I’ve been collaborating with N.E.S.T. Immersion to create an exciting tool for VJ-ing. And it’s launched as of

 Projecting the NestDrop visuals onto your dome is entirely dependent on your specific system setup.
 Check out the second half of the presentation below where I discuss several different possibilities.

 NestDrop is useful for more than just live performances.
 The NestDrop visuals can easily be recorded and used in post-production.
 Here are some flat music videos that layer together NestDrop visuals, custom 3D animation visuals, and some occasional Beeple video loops.

 Create your own Presets – Mashup & Editing

 I’ve noticed that very few people are still making and sharing their own Milkdrop presets.
 Well I guess Milkdrop is 19 years old now… So perhaps it’s become a lost art and needs to be revitalized with a tutorial.

 Creating a preset mash-up is easy, but it takes someone with a good eye to find the real gems.
 By combining several different presets together you can hunt for happy accidents.
 Also if there is a specific movement or visual element that you want to change, then it might be possible by editing the attributes.
 In the tutorial below I dive into both aspects.
 No coding skills necessary.

 Just to show how vast the mashup possibilities are… Let’s assume that you are using my collection of 9,795 presets, then there are 90 quintillion (9 × 1019) possible ways that you could mash them together.
 So there are plenty of unexplored visuals that have never been seen before.

-If you really enjoy the preset editing process and you have programming skills, then you might revel in creating totally original presets.
+If you’re a programmer then you might enjoy coding presets from scratch.
 Check out the Milkdrop Preset Authoring Guide, Beginners Guide to MilkDrop Preset Writing, Pixel Shader Guide, Milkdrop Documentation, and GPU Fundamentals.
-Also check out some various threads over at the Winamp Forum (such as the Tutorials and 3D Projection).
+Also check out some various tutorial threads over at the Milkdrop Forum (such as 3D Projection).